 Step 1.
 Install Git

-- Make sure you have root access (sudo) on the system where you want to install Git.
+If you run into issues while following these instructions, make sure you have root access (sudo) on the system where you want to install Git.

 - Download the Git installer from its official website.